leucos/leucos.github.io/_posts/2015-03-14-testing-ansible-roles-part-1.md

 [RoleSpec](https://github.com/nickjj/rolespec/) does a great job helping out testing your roles.
 It is maintained and used primarily to test the [debops](https://github.com/debops/debops) role suite.
-RoleSpec handles all the boiler plate to run tests (installing the right version of Ansible, adjusting paths, taking care of the inventory, wrapping your role in a playbook, ...) and privides a simple DSL to write tests.
+RoleSpec handles all the boilerplate stuff to run tests (installing the right version of Ansible, adjusting paths, taking care of the inventory, wrapping your role in a playbook, ...) and provides a simple DSL to write tests.

 However, in its current state, RoleSpec is mostly intended to run a test suite on travis.
 And this test suite is separated from your role.

 I personally prefer to have my role tests along the Ansible role, in a `tests` directory.

-We see below how we can achieve this with RoleSpec, and will leverage Vagrant for this.
-We'll also use Guard to continuously test our role while writing it.
+We'll see below how we can achieve this with RoleSpec, and will leverage Vagrant for this and also use Guard to continuously test our role while writing it.

 ## A simple role